At Least 24 Memphis Police Officers Hurt In Protests After Deadly Shooting

 At least 24 Memphis Police Department officers were injured during a large protest Wednesday night, Mayor Jim Strickland says.
 The violence erupted in response to a deadly shooting by officers of the U.S. Marshals Service.

 The shooting occurred around 7 p.m. local time, as officers from the U.S. Marshals Service – Gulf Coast Regional Fugitive Task Force tried to take a man into custody.
-When the officers approached the man, he was getting into his car in Memphis' Frayser community.
+When the officers approached the man, law enforcement officials said, he was getting into his car in Memphis' Frayser community.

 When the officers tried to stop the man, "he reportedly rammed his vehicle into the officers' vehicles multiple times before exiting with a weapon," according to the Tennessee Bureau of Investigation, which is investigating the case.